Ensono/stacks-dotnet/src/tests/Functional/xxAMIDOxx.xxSTACKSxx.API.FunctionalTests/ReadMe.md

 # Amido Stacks Automated Functional Testing

-The Automated Functional Tests is a sample project demostrating functional testing created using BDDfy and XUnit.
+The Automated Functional Tests is a sample project demonstrating functional testing created using BDDfy and XUnit.

 The project contains the framework for testing API's and a number of test cases to demonstrate usage of the framework.